InspiryThemes/realhomes-docs/docs/dashboard.md

 Navigate to **Dashboard → RealHomes → Customize Settings → Dashboard → Basic** section and select the recently created page for dashboard.

 ![Dashboard Page Selection](images/dashboard/dashboard-page-selection.png)

+Navigate to **Dashboard → RealHomes → Customize Settings → Dashboard** and look for **My Properties** section where you can configure related settings.
+You can also Show/Hide **My Properties Search Form** as displayed in screenshot below.